 We live in one of the most amazing eras.
 We have access to the breadth of human knowledge at our fingertips.
 Unfortunately, much of it is locked behind paywalls or in academic science journals that require professional credentials to access.
-There are free science journals available, but they’re few and far between.
-Luckily, we’ve done all the legwork for you.
-Here are 10 science journals you can access for free:
+If you want to access a free science journal, you’re in luck, because we’ve done all the legwork for you.
+Here are 10 journals you can access for free:

 1. Directory of Open Access Journals

 Launched in 2003, the Directory of Open Access Journals (DOAJ) serves as a database of open-access, peer-reviewed journals.
 It collates over 5 million articles across more than 15,000 different journals.
 You can browse the entire database or search for a specific subject.

 Paywalls might keep us from reading new studies, but on the Elsevier database, the publisher pays the fee to host their papers on this website.
 As a result, everything in this system is free as soon as it’s accepted — and these articles remain free forever.

 This is another collection of open-access journals that you can explore without a credit card or professional credentials.
 This list collects more than 700 academic journals that are all open to the public and free for you to search or browse through.

 This open-access science journal hub is the brainchild of the Bielefeld University Library in Germany.
 Collectively, this digital library holds more than 200 million documents.
 Around 60% of its resources are open access, and the site lets you filter your searches to exclude anything locked behind a paywall.